One of the best ways to see Australia is a good old fashioned road trip.

 Australia is a big country, and the Northern Territory is one of the largest states (or Territories) and there’s a whole lot of ‘nothingness’ between each of the major towns so it’s important to stay sharp and keep your wits about you.

 1. Make sure you’re vehicle is suitable for the trip

 Make sure you have the right vehicle for the trip you’re doing.
-If you’re traveling into 4×4 country, don’t try to risk it with a 2WD vehicle.
+If you’re traveling through 4×4 country, don’t try to risk it with a 2WD vehicle.

 A car is perfect for the main highways, taking selective side trips and travelling in the dry season.
 Don’t try to risk crossing a ‘spillway’ if you’re not equipped for it.
 You don’t want to be someone else’s rescue mission!

 It’s important to make sure your vehicle servicing is up to date and the tyre pressure, water and oil levels have all been check before you leave.